Pankajavalli

-Pankajavalli was an Indian actress in Malayalam movies.
+Pankajavalli is an Indian former actress in Malayalam movies.
 She was known for her supporting roles during the late 1960s and 1970s in Malayalam.
 She made her debut in Jeevitha Nouka in 1951.
 She has acted in more than 50 movies.
-Her grand daughter Kaveri is also an actress in Tamil and Malayalam movies.
+Her granddaughter Kaveri is also an actress in Tamil and Malayalam movies.

 Personal life

 Pankajavalli hails from Chengannur, Alappuzha.
-She is married to comedy actor and Mridangam player Nanukuttan and they have 3 children.
+She is married to comedy actor and Mridangam player Nanukuttan.
+They have three children.